Koalazau/ArcheRage-Addon-Manager/README.md

 - New versions build and release automatically
 - Just download the latest exe when available
 - Check the [Releases](../../releases) page for updates

-## 🛠️ Built with

-- React + TypeScript for the interface
-- Electron for the desktop app
-- Supabase for cloud storage and user accounts
-- Tailwind CSS for styling

 ---